How to build a website like Airbnb

 Brian Chesky: Airbnb launched three times.

 In the case of a marketplace like Airbnb, your initial supply might already have the key to unlocking demand.
-They might have existing customers and marketing channels of their own to bring to your marketplace—and it this is the case, you should definitely encourage them to do so.
+They might have existing customers and marketing channels of their own to bring to your marketplace—and if this is the case, you should definitely encourage them to do so.

 You might also go to places similar to where you found your supply: online forums and local meetups.
 Paid search ads (like Google Ads) could also work, but make sure they’re really targeted so you don’t waste money on reaching too big a crowd.